 Transfers to and from LIPICA STUD FARM

-We offer private transfers from Ljubljana to Lipica.
+We offer private transfers from Ljubljana / Ljubljana Airport to Lipica.
 You can also order other way Lipica to Ljubljana with us, as well as any other place in Slovenia.

-Our tip: On you private transfer from Ljubljana to Lipica you can add Postojna cave, Predjama castle, Skocjan caves park or even Piran as your stoping points for sightseing and combine your trip to best suits and to get most out of it.
+Our tip: On you private transfer from Ljubljana to Lipica you can add Postojna cave, Predjama castle, Skocjan caves park or even Piran as your stopping points for sightseeing and combine your trip to best suits and to get most out of it.

 Lipica is a village in the Municipality of Sezana in the Littoral region of Slovenia, close to the border with Italy.